 Yes, some air filters will get rid of pet odors, but they need to contain the right type of filter, as HEPA filters and prefilters do nothing for odors.
 Activated-carbon air purifiers will neutralize pet smells and other disagreeable odors, including smoke, VOCs, and cooking smells.

 Q. What are the different types of air purifiers?

 The five most common air purifiers are HEPA, activated carbon, UV, negative ion, and ozone.
 Each type of air purifier works differently, using a specific filter, UV light, or ions to remove particles from the air, but the most effective purifiers for pets have a prefilter, charcoal filter, and HEPA filter model.

 Q. What type of air purifier do I need if I have problems with asthma?

-People living with asthma should opt for a high-end HEPA purifier, such as the RabbitAir Air Purifier, which features six stages of filtration to remove a maximum amount of pollutants.
+People living with asthma will want to opt for a high-end HEPA purifier, such as the Rabbit Air air purifier for pets, which features six stages of filtration to remove a maximum amount of pollutants.
 Before buying, asthma sufferers may want to consult a doctor to see whether a different purifier might be better suited to their needs.

 Q. How long do air purifiers last?

 An air purifier can last 3 to 5 years or longer if it’s well maintained.
 To get the most life out of the unit, the prefilter, charcoal, and HEPA filters should be changed as they become clogged or within the time frame recommended by the manufacturer.

 Why Trust Bob Vila

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.